Frequent asked questions

 No, due to copyright legislation it is forbidden to use artworks of artists or studios without their permission.
 Always contact the artist or studio if you want to use their artwork.

 I don’t as my studio is on hiatus.

 4.8 Are you taking new assignments (B2B)?

-At this moment I am not available for assignments, because I am busy with re-branding the studio.
+At this moment I am not available for assignments, because the studio is on hiatus.